 There are many people “doing the work” but not many entrepreneurs in professional services.
 So most clients need and appreciate support in building their entrepreneurial “muscle”.

 Writing a personal business plan tends to be highly useful.
 Not necessarily easy, mind you, but useful.
-We can help our clients sort through their thinking of what kind of business they want to see in x years from now.
+We can help our clients sort through their thinking of what kind of business they want to have in x years from now.
 How will their efforts contribute towards ‘enlarging the cake’ – growing the business for all partners of their firm.

-One of the biggest pains at this stage is that writing the plan means getting clear about what to say yes and no to.
+One of the biggest pains at this stage is that writing the plan means getting clear about what to say yes and what they say no too.
 After all: “Strategy is sacrifice” as my esteemed colleague and business strategy expert Charles Kingsmill always says.

 We can help with exploring: